lohedges/website/README.md

 up is as follows:

 ### `config.txt`
-This is the main configuration files which contains a bunch of variables that are sourced by the `makesite` script on startup.
+This is the main configuration file which contains a bunch of variables that are sourced by the `makesite` script on startup.
 Have a look at the file for details.